By Simon Blunn, SVP & General Manager EMEA at Zuora

 Preparing for a Flexible Future

 By taking a future-focused approach and laying the groundwork for sustainable recurring growth through customer-centric strategies and adaptable business models, companies can position themselves as winners in this evolving landscape.
-As both Konary and Hurrel emphasized, the businesses that will thrive are those that not only navigate the immediate challenges of the economic environment and increasing competition but also understand and anticipate the changing demands of their customers.
+As both Konary and Hurrell emphasized, the businesses that will thrive are those that not only navigate the immediate challenges of the economic environment and increasing competition but also understand and anticipate the changing demands of their customers.

-In the end, Total Monetization is not just about offering new subscriptions – it’s about creating a flexible, customer-centric approach to value creation and capture that can adapt to the ever-changing needs of the market.
+In the end, Dynamic Monetization is not just about offering new subscriptions – it’s about creating a flexible, customer-centric approach to value creation and capture that can adapt to the ever-changing needs of the market.